Kunedawg/kev-bot-1.0/README.md

 A Google Cloud Storage bucket is used to store all the mp3 files.
 The bot downloads all of the files on startup of a new build.

 # Release Notes

+### v1.3.1

+- Fixed upload command
+  - Missing dependency of ffmpeg.
+Updated Dockerfile and added ffmpeg to the production environment

 ### v1.3.0